 Giancarlo Zema Design GroupProfile

-The Giancarlo Zema Design Group (GZDG) is an architecture practice in Rome, specialized in eco-sustainable projects, innovative semisubmerged architectural structures, marine parks, floating habitats, yacht and interior design.
-Founded in 2001 by the architect Giancarlo Zema as a dynamic and flexible organisation, it covers the entire design process, from concept to the executive details.
+The Giancarlo Zema Design Group (GZDG) is an innovative architecture firm based in Rome.
+The studio aims to develop smart eco-sustainable projects, intelligent infrastrutture, self-sufficient floating habitats, intriguing yacht and interior design.
+Founded in 2001 by the architect and entrepreneur Giancarlo Zema as a dynamic and flexible organisation, it covers the entire design process, from concept to the executive details.